 When I’m not writing I enjoy reading, travelling, trying to keep fit, dancing, eating out, drinking wine, going to movies and watching most sports, especially basketball, cricket, soccer and tennis.
 It’s hard to see where I find the time to write!

 Read, read and keep reading.
 It’s the best way to learn about life and people and it’s the easiest, most enjoyable way to become more literate, which will help you succeed in life.

 Some more information about Mike

 Mike is an award-winning writer of children’s books.
-Nine of Mike’s titles have been selected as ‘Notable Books’ by the Children’s Book Council of Australia (CBCA).
-His books range from the humorous Santa’s Hi-Tech Christmas and Muddled-up Farm, (Speech Pathology Book of the Year), to the sensitive Passing On (CBCA Shortlisted Book).
-His work also appeals to all ages from Cat (CBCA Honour Book Early Childhood), to Digger, a book set during World War 1, and Meet Douglas Mawson, a non-fiction picture book for older students.
+Ten of Mike’s titles have been selected as ‘Notable Books’ by the Children’s Book Council of Australia (CBCA).
+His books range from the humorous Muddled-up Farm, (Speech Pathology Book of the Year), to the sensitive Passing On (CBCA Shortlisted Book).
+His work also appeals to all ages from Cat (CBCA Honour Book Early Childhood), to Anisa’s Alphabet (CBCA Notable Book and White Ravens International Library Selection).

 Mike has also written a range of junior fiction titles and he has received the Federal Minister’s Award for Outstanding Contribution to Improving Literacy, which recognised his work both as an educator and a writer over an extended period of time.
 His latest picture books are Dandy and Dazza and Mary had a Monstersaur.
 When he’s not writing, Mike loves reading, laughter, sunny weather, watching sport and meeting young readers in school visits.